-The aim of this presentation is to explore the challenges faced by women in politics in Indiathe similarities and difference.
-Gender empowerment and equal opportunities are essential features for an egalitarian society, development, national and international peace.
+The aim of this presentation is to explore the challenges faced by women in politics in Indiathe similarities and differences in comparison to male politics.
+Gender empowerment and equal opportunities are essential features for an egalitarian society, its development, national and international peace.
 Promoting gender empowerment through women's effective participation in politics is a structural interventional approach in social work.
 However studies show women face numerous obstacles in achieving political representation.
-Gender inequality, inequitable division of labour, cultural attitudes, electoral systems are some reasons which subjugate women and limit their representation in public life.
-India differ immensely in all of these factors and more.
-However, similarity in these nations is the low representation of women councilors in key decision making positions in governance; resulting in exclusion of women's interests and issues in public policy.
-Social work interventions in all these spheres can lead to sustainable empowerment for women.
+Gender inequality, inequitable division of labour, cultural attitudes, electoral systems are some of the reasons, which subjugate women and limit their representation in public life.
+India differs immensely in all of these factors and many more.
+However, similarity in these nations is the low representation of women councilors in key decision-making positions in governance resulting in exclusion of women's interests and issues in public policy.
+Social work interventions in all these spheres can lead to sustainable empowerment of women.

-KEYWORDS: Gender empowerment, women's political representationin India.
+KEYWORDS : Gender empowerment, women's political representation in India.

 Women all over the world are victims of gender inequality and injustice today.
-Domestic violence, rape, physical, sexual, psychological and economic abuse, eve-teasing, honour killings, dowry deaths, female foeticide, malnutrition, illiteracy, lower salaries, poor reproductive health, Devdasitraditions, child marriages, trafficking of girls and women are just a few of the problems women face today.
+Domestic violence, rape, physical, sexual, psychological and economic abuse, eve-teasing, honour killings, dowry deaths, female foeticide, malnutrition, illiteracy, lower salaries, poor reproductive health, Devadasitraditions, child marriages, trafficking of girls and women are just a few of the problems women face today.
 To combat such widespread social problems, social workers work to promote gender equality where women are empowered to defend their rights.

-Largely, it is noted that the discriminations and inequalities against women might be eradicated by women's participation in political sys-
+Largely, it is noted that the discrimination against women can be eradicated by women's participation in political systems.

-Exclusion of women from this decision making in politics more often than not results in policies and schemes which are at best indifferent to women's realities and at worst, contribute towards their future.
-Inclusion of women and giving them power in political institutions furthers inclusion of women's voices in decision making all around the globe.
+Exclusion of women from decision-making in politics more often than not results in policies and schemes, which are at best indifferent to women's realities and at worst, contribute towards their future.
+Inclusion of women and giving them power in political institutions furthers inclusion of women's voices in decision-making all around the globe.
 Generally speaking, the idea of power notes the ability to change one's own status as well as that of others.
-Moreover, having experienced oppression as powerless victims of abuse and deprivation gives women a chance to work empathetically for upliftment of others who suffer similarly.
+Moreover, having experienced oppression as powerless victims of abuse and deprivation it gives women a chance to work empathetically for the upliftment of others who suffer similarly.
 Participation of women in public policy making through membership of elected bodies is thus seen as a step towards gender empowerment.
 Thus, social workers can contribute their skills in executing gender and societal equality by focusing on inclusion of women in all levels of politics.
-Studies show that higher number of women in parliaments generally contributes to stronger attention to women's issue and this shows that women's political participation is a fundamental prerequisite for promoting gender equality, empowerment and genuine democracy
+Studies show that higher number of women in parliaments generally contributes to stronger attention to women's issues and this shows that women's political participation is a fundamental prerequisite for promoting gender equality, empowerment and genuine democracy.

 India is a bicameral parliamentary democracy, with a strong multi-party political system.
-The lower house is called the Lok Sabha (Peoples' Assembly) and has 545 members.
-The upper house is called the Rajya Sabha (States' Assembly) with 250 members.
-In 1991, women constituted 5.2 per cent of the membership of the Lok Sabha and 9.8 per cent of the membership of the Rajya Sabha.
+The lower house is called the LokSabha (Peoples' Assembly) and has 545 members.
+The upper house is called the RajyaSabha (State's Assembly) with 250 members.
+In 1991, women constituted 5.2 per cent of the membership of the LokSabha and 9.8 per cent of the membership of the RajyaSabha.
 This was lower than the preceding 1989 parliament.
 The election results in 1996 showed a further decline in women's representation.
 This trend is worrying given the recent state-led initiatives to ensure women's representation in political institutions.